 In the 2017 Residential Conservation Rate, BC Hydro customers pay 9.5 cents per kW.h (including rate rider and GST) for the first 1,350 kW.h they use over an average two-month billing period.
 Above that amount, customers pay 14.2 cents per kW.h (including rate rider and GST) for the balance of the electricity used during the billing period.

-Sustainable, economically responsible, non-polluting energy is the only way to secure the future of our environment and our well-being.
-Solar panels generate zero pollution.
+Sustainable, economically responsible, non-polluting energy is an important way to secure the future of our environment and our well-being.
+Solar panels generate zero pollution during their operation.
 With a GabEnergy custom designed solar system, you can be saving money on your energy bills while helping improve the environment.
 You can begin saving money on electricity immediately and with electricity rates likely to rise in the future, your savings will continue to grow.
 Besides saving money, solar can be a good investment for other more personal reasons.
 For some, simply wanting to contribute to a renewable energy future or to become more energy self sufficient, makes solar PV a good investment.

 Determining the payback on an investment in a solar photovoltaic (PV) system depends on a number of variables: cost of the installation, electric utility rates, size and location of the solar array and hence annual electricity production, rebates (if any), financing costs (if any), and future inflation rates.
 In British Columbia where currently there is no feed-in tariff (rate above retail electricity rate paid for production), the payback for solar PV is not as good as Ontario where a feed-in tariff exists.